-Unlike many of the flooring choices on the market, hardwood floors are a long-term investment for your home, and if cared for properly, they will last a lifetime.
+Unlike many of the flooring choices on the market, hardwood flooring is a long-term investment for your home, and if cared for properly, they will last a lifetime.
 Thanks to advancements in flooring and finish types, maintaining your hardwood floors is easier than ever, but it’s important to realize they are not impervious to spills, grit, and water.

 If you protect your floors from damages like scratches and moisture, you’ve won half the battle.
 Here are just a few easy things you can do to protect your hardwood investment: